openshift/console-operator/README.md

 ```bash
 oc create -f manifests
 ```
-But if you want to run the operator locally instead of the deployed container, remove the deployment:
+But if you want to run the operator locally instead of the deployed container, remove the deployment.

+CVO will reconcile the operator itself, much like a Deployment ensures a Pod always exists and is in the correct state.
+That means, if you do the following:

 ```bash
 oc delete -f manifests/05-operator.yaml